Return to Home Return to Overview Strategy Guide

 Just like the case above with the ranged being far away, call it out immediately with the direction and meet in the middle.

-There is one specific possible scenario where you get Sulfuric > phase 40% to p3 > Sulfuric person gets the bubble.
+There is one specific possible scenario where you get Sulfuric into the 40% phase and the Sulfuric person gets the bubble.
 This is very unlucky timing and it’s a difficult situation to solve.
 The second bubble has to run out to the Sulfuric person together with the melee who has the bloodstone shard (and the one who is supposed to pick up) in order to save them.
 Otherwise they will likely die and it’s a wipe.

 2. Ranged group and Toxic Geysers